jwest22/obscure_query/README.md

 - Build Similarity Index: Generate a similarity index for data assets.
 - Build Cardinality Index: Create a cardinality index for database tables.
 - Build Relation Map: Establish a relation map based on the cardinality and similarity indexes.
+- Serialize Relation Map: Filter invalid relations and render the relation map in a human readable format suitable for ingestion by an LLM.

 ## Usage